Slion/StellarisMods/README.md

-# StellarisModCustomUi
+# Stellaris Mods
-Custom UI mod for Stellaris by Paradox
+Custom UI mods for Stellaris by Paradox